Vertumnus/garmin-ioBrokerVis/README.md

 > __Recommendation:__ Create it under `0_userdata.0`, e.g. `0_userdata.0.garmin` as type `device`.
 Be sure that your used user for the simple-api has the authorizations to read this object.

-After creation you have to modify the object.
+After the creation you have to modify the object.
 At the object data tab you can see the object configuration in JSON format.
 You must create or modify the attribute `native`:

 ```json
 {